thousandbrainsproject/tbp.monty/rfcs/0000_guidance_on_using_llms.md

 ### Take-Aways

 The high-level guidance based on the above is:
-- Using an LLM to auto-complete variable names and other simple speed-ups can be appropriate.
+- Using an LLM to auto-complete variable names and other simple speed-ups is appropriate.
-- Multi-line sections of algorithmic code written by LLMs should be thoroughly checked for logical correctness and potential copyright violations before opening a PR into `thousandbrainsproject/tbp.monty`.
+- Multi-line sections of algorithmic code written by LLMs should be checked for logical correctness and potential copyright violations before opening a PR into `thousandbrainsproject/tbp.monty`.

 Below we provide further guidance on some edge cases.

 #### Work on Research Prototypes
 - [Research Prototypes](https://github.com/nielsleadholm/tbp.monty/blob/978b15653a4c08bb21e28752a2ea9e01a3da906b/rfcs/0000_code_guidance_for_researchers_and_community.md) are separate forks of `thousandbrainsproject/tbp.monty` intended to rapidly evaluate the merits of a particular research idea.
 As they are not part of the core Monty platform, the legal concerns described above are less relevant, however the code-quality issues remain.
-- If you do end up integrating significant portions of LLM code into a Research Prototype PR, please ensure you clearly label this code as such.
+- If you do end up integrating significant portions of LLM code into a Research Prototype PR, we ask that you clearly label this code as such.
 That way, if the RP is deemed significant enough to integrate into `thousandbrainsproject/tbp.monty`, any legal issues can be addressed at this time.
-However, this may delay the [Implementation Project process](https://github.com/thousandbrainsproject/tbp.monty/blob/main/rfcs/0014_conducting_research_while_building_a_stable_platform.md#implementation-project), and so it is again advised that you minimize using significant portions of code written by LLMs.
+However, this may delay the [Implementation Project process](https://github.com/thousandbrainsproject/tbp.monty/blob/main/rfcs/0014_conducting_research_while_building_a_stable_platform.md#implementation-project), and so it is again suggested that you minimize using significant portions of code written by LLMs.

 #### Agentic LLMs
-- The issues highlighted mean that we ask that you do *not* use agentic workflows that write large amounts of code in an automated way, unless as a means of automating a simple task.
+- The issues highlighted mean that we suggest you do not use agentic workflows that write large amounts of code in an automated way, unless as a means of automating a simple task.
-- An example of a reasonable use of an agentic LLM setup would be widespread changes required to reflect an update in terminology.
+- An example of a good use of an agentic LLM setup would be widespread changes required to reflect an update in terminology.
 For example, in a [recent PR](https://github.com/thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/pull/55/files), the order of two figures in our paper was swapped, requiring many small changes to the code and documentation.
 This was rapidly automated with LLM assistance.
 We then verified the correctness of the implementation after these changes.
-- On the other hand, please do not pass a [Future Work item](https://thousandbrainsproject.readme.io/docs/project-roadmap) description into an LLM, and then open a PR with all of the code it generated.
-These kinds of contributions slow down, rather than accelerate, our shared mission at the Thousand Brains Project.
+- On the other hand, we suggest that you do not pass a [Future Work item](https://thousandbrainsproject.readme.io/docs/project-roadmap) description into an LLM, and then open a PR with all of the code it generated.

 ## Contributing on the Forums